 Construction shoulders a bigger tax burden than any other industry in the United States with an effective rate over 30 percent, according to a new advice extrovert dating introvert from the U.S. Department of the Treasury.
 Associated Builders and Contractors (ABC) responded to the report by urging lawmakers to pass tax reform that would encourage economic growth by lowering rates for both corporate and pass-through businesses.
 Read more on ABC’s position.

-Construction Dive covered other ways the high corporate tax impacts the construction industry.
+Bonuses other ways the high corporate tax impacts the construction industry.